-Because version control systems such as Git store code and not binary files, a binary repository tool such as Artifactory should be used to track builds, dependencies and deployment history.
-The following diagram depicts how a binary repository tool such as Artifactory works with Jenkins to store build artifacts.
+Because version control systems such as Git store code and not binary files, a binary repository tool such as JFrog Artifactory should be integrated in the Continuous Integration pipeline to track builds, dependencies and deployment history.
+The following diagram depicts how a binary repository tool such as JFrog Artifactory works with Jenkins to store build artifacts.

 For mobile testing, I would use Appium, because it allows testing of all three types of mobile applications: native, hybrid and mobile web.
 It executes tests on actual devices, emulators and simulators.
 Most importantly, Appium can execute the same Selenium program code on both Google Android and Apple iOS, without the need to recompile apps, or having access to the source code.

 For testing Google Android apps only, I would also consider Google’s free Android Studio IDE, which allows JUnit based User Interface tests using emulators or real devices.
 Android Studio also has a host of very smart, performance monitoring tools that allow developers to fine tune projects and maximize their efficiency.